 Mongolia is full of “Martian” landscapes, but some are particularly striking.
 In the central part of the country lies the large lake Terkhiin Tsagaan (White, if translated).
 On a clear day, it reflects clouds driven by a strong wind and a blue-mild sky.
 Add to the landscape the cone of the volcano and the lava fields - and you will get beyond beauty.
 Especially if you do not forget about the polarizing filter for the camera.

 The extinct volcano Khorgo is located east of the lake.
 You can climb it and, freezing with delight and horror, look right into the crater.
-If climbing is not your path, just wander among the frozen lava flows, trying not to think about what happened here on the Day X. You can spend the night on the lake in a yurt camp.
+If climbing is not your path, just wander among the frozen lava flows, trying not to think about what happened here on the Day X. You can spend the night on the lake in in a yurt camp.
 The Khorgo Lake and Volcano are part of the Khorgo Terkhiin Tsagaan Nuur National Park.

 The cuisine of Mongolian people, like other nomadic peoples, is simple and satisfying.
 Forget about asparagus and broccoli, but there is plenty of dough and meat.
 Buuz, steam Mongolian dumplings with a generous meat filling, you will like it from the first try.
 There are taken by hand.
-First, you need to bite a buuz and drink meat broth from it, and then take on everything else.
-Khuushuur is almost the same as buuz, only they are deep-fried and not steamed.
-In any yurt-dining room in the middle of the steppe, you will be prepared with tsuivan - homemade noodles with meat, without frills, but tasty.
+First you need to bite a buuz and drink meat broth from it, and then take on everything else.
+Khuushuur are almost the same as buuz, only they are deep-fried and not steamed.
+In any yurt-dining room in the middle of the steppe you will be prepared with tsuivan - homemade noodles with meat, without frills, but tasty.

 The favorite drink of the Mongols is Sutei Tsai, black tiled tea with milk, salt and sometimes butter.
 For those who are on a diet, we inform you: sometimes they put dumplings in it - such a dish is called banshtai tsai.
 You can polish a hearty dinner with fighters - slices of dough, deep-fried, or aaruul - dried sweet curds.
 All these delicious foods will add your Mongolia vacation some spice.